Anthony Browne, The Retreat of Reason: Political Correctness and the Corruption of Public Debate in Modern Britain (London: Civitas, 2006)

 “One must be very disillusioned with democracy not to find it at least slightly unsettling that in Europe in the twenty-first century government employees are being banned from joining certain legal political parties but not others, legal democratic party leaders are being arrested in dawn raids for what they have said and political parties leading the polls are being banned by judges” (p57).

 Of course, racists and members of parties like the BNP hardly represent a fashionable cause célèbre for civil libertarians.
-But, then, neither did other groups targeted for persecution at the time of their persecution.
+But, then, neither did other groups targeted for political persecution at the time of their political persecution.
 This is, of course, precisely what rendered them so vulnerable to persecution.

 Yet free speech is never trivial.
 When people lose their jobs and livelihoods because of currently unfashionable opinions, what we are witnessing is a form of modern McCarthyism.

-Indeed, as American conservative David Horowitz observes:
+Indeed, as conservative commentator David Horowitz observes: